A story of a newbie who has been a marketer for only two months and is now in charge of marketing for a SaaS service

 Below is a list of the costs and procedures involved in using the service

-Items that Appmill can monitor
+Items that Appmill can monitor:

 [Basic functions]

-[Paid functions]
+[Billing functions]

 Research and predict search terms used by potential users (competitive awareness)